History of HMS Stockham in Timeline

 On December 28, 1943, the ship was commissioned into service in the Royal Navy as the frigate HMS Stockham (K562).

-1944: Patrol and Escort Duty
+1944: Patrol and Escort Duty, Invasion of Normandy

-Throughout 1944, HMS Stockham served on patrol and escort duty in the English Channel and participated in the invasion of Normandy.
+In 1944, HMS Stockham served on patrol and escort duty in the English Channel and participated in the invasion of Normandy.

-January 1946: Returned to U.S. Navy
+January 1946: Return to U.S. Navy

-On January 31, 1946, the Royal Navy returned HMS Stockham to the U.S. Navy at the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania.
+On January 31, 1946, the Royal Navy returned Stockham to the U.S. Navy at the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania.

-February 1946: Authorization to Dispose
+February 1946: Authorization to Dispose of Stockham

-March 1946: Struck from Naval Register
+March 1946: Struck from Naval Vessel Register

-1946: End of Service
+1946: End of Royal Navy Service

-In 1946, HMS Stockham's service in the Royal Navy concluded.
+In 1946, HMS Stockham (K562) concluded its service in the Royal Navy.

 June 1948: Scrapping Completed